HashimThePassionate/network-architecture-fundamentals/README.md

 * **Comparison**: iSCSI is **routable**, whereas FCoE only grants access to users who are on the same network (LAN).

 ---

+# ☁️ **Fundamental Principles of Cloud Computing**

+Cloud Computing is currently one of the most in-demand and trending topics within the IT industry.
+This is primarily because an increasing number of organizations are migrating their services, applications, and servers to the cloud.

+In the journey to become a network professional, it is essential to have a strong understanding of cloud computing, its various deployment models, and the services it offers.

+## What is Cloud Computing?

+In simple terms, cloud computing can be defined as the practice of paying to use resources located in a cloud service provider's data center, such as those operated by **Amazon** or **Microsoft**.

+---

+### The Traditional Method

+Imagine your organization needs additional servers to host new applications and services for daily employee tasks.
+The concerns associated with acquiring new servers include:

+* **Time (Shipping):** The duration it takes for the vendor to deliver the servers to the customer's location.
+* **Time (Setup):** The duration it takes for IT staff to set up those servers and deploy applications on them.
+* **Maintenance:** Separate maintenance is required for any future issues that arise with the equipment.

+### The Cloud Solution

+What if your organization could pay for resources *only as you use them*—resources that reside in someone else's data center, such as **Microsoft Azure**, **Amazon Web Services (AWS)**, or **Google Cloud Platform (GCP)**?

+In simple terms:

+1. Your organization creates a user account on the cloud service provider's website.
+2. It selects the services as needed.
+3. It estimates the cost of hosting those services using an online calculator.
+4. And then, it deploys servers and services **in minutes** instead of weeks.

+That is correct—instead of waiting weeks to receive physical servers from a vendor, cloud computing allows professionals to deploy new servers and applications over the internet in just a few minutes.

+Furthermore, if an individual no longer wishes to use a service, application, or server in the cloud provider's data center, you can **terminate** it within seconds and immediately stop paying for it.

+---

+## 💸 Pay-As-You-Go Model

+Cloud computing providers allow their customers to use a **"pay-as-you-go"** model.
+This means you can pay per minute or per hour, depending on the provider.

+* **Benefit:** This helps organizations save a significant amount of money and time, as they can start and stop servers according to their needs.
+* **Most Important Benefit:** The customer is **not responsible** for handling the physical maintenance of the servers located in the cloud service provider's data center.
+This responsibility is lifted from your IT staff.
+* **Customer's Responsibility:** However, the customer **is responsible** for the security management of all services, applications, and servers that are deployed in the cloud provider's data center.

+For this reason, cloud engineers must have a strong understanding of security concepts and best practices to secure data and assets in the cloud.

+---

+## What Does the Word "Cloud" Mean? ☁️

+The word "cloud" simply means that the customer is using a service, application, or server that resides in a data center that the customer can neither see nor physically access.

+For example, anyone on the internet with a credit card can create a user account on Microsoft Azure, AWS, or GCP and deploy a server within minutes.
+But do you, as the customer, see the physical server in that data center?

+In simple terms, in most cases, you do not see the actual servers, but you can communicate with that server using the internet.
+(The internet itself is a collection of public networks managed by many different ISPs around the world).

+---

+## 🚀 Advantages of Cloud Computing

+There are many advantages to using cloud computing technologies, such as the resources in the cloud provider's data center being **accessible from anywhere at any time**.

+### Example: Email Services

+Services like **Google Workspace** and **Microsoft 365** allow companies to outsource their email services to the cloud solutions provided by Google and Microsoft.

+* **Benefit:** By using Google Workspace and Microsoft 365, a company eliminates the need to set up mail exchange servers within its own network.
+* **Model:** Utilizing these email solutions, a company pays only **per user per month**.
+If a user requires additional storage for their mailbox, the company pays just an additional fee for that specific user.
+* **Result:** Overall, all users can access their mailbox (email inbox) from anywhere at any time using an internet connection, because these services are hosted and maintained by the email solution provider (Google/Microsoft).

+---

+## Reducing and Scaling Resources

+Cloud computing helps companies reduce the need for physical appliances, equipment, and devices at their own location.
+In simple terms, this reduces the physical space required to house servers.

+Cloud providers allow their customers to quickly **"spin up"** (create) a new virtual server in the cloud within minutes.
+Concurrently, they also permit the customer to **scale up** (increase) or **scale down** (decrease) computing resources on the server.

+* **Scaling Up (Increasing):** As a virtual server on the cloud requires more computing power, the customer is provided with features to increase computing resources.
+For example:
+    * Increasing the number of virtual processors (vCPUs).
+    * Increasing memory, i.e., virtual RAM.
+    * Increasing storage drives.
+    * Increasing Network Interface Cards (NICs).
+* **Scaling Down (Decreasing):** This is the opposite of "scaling up."
+When demand is low, the computing resources on the server are reduced.

+---

+## Impact on IT Jobs

+Organizations that utilize cloud computing technologies reduce the need for a dedicated IT team (which traditionally managed hardware).

+However, despite this, there is a **huge demand** for cloud engineers who possess the specialized skills to deploy, maintain, and secure solutions on Microsoft Azure, AWS, and GCP.

+These three (3) top cloud providers have created their own learning paths and certification tracks to help the new generation of IT professionals learn cloud computing.

+---

+## 💡 Important Note

+* **Tenant:** A single customer on a cloud provider's platform (a single 'renter').
+* **Multi-tenant:** When multiple customers use the same cloud provider's platform (shared resources).
+* **Tenant Isolation:** This is used in multi-tenancy.
+It allows many customers to use the same shared resources within the data center, but each customer remains **isolated** from other customers' resources (no one can see another's data).

+---

+## ⚖️ Elasticity and Scalability

+Cloud computing providers support both **elasticity** and **scalability**.

+### 1. Elasticity

+Elasticity simply means that a system **adapts** itself according to changes in workload and environment.

+This allows the customer to quickly **provision** (create) and **de-provision** (terminate) servers and applications in the cloud provider's data center as needed.

+* **Example:** Assume your organization needs one (1) web application to host a website.
+As more users connect to your web server, the demand for computing power to process each web request will increase.
+* **Role of Elasticity:** With elasticity, your organization can create **additional** web servers in minutes for that same web application and implement a **load balancer** to distribute the incoming web requests among every web server.

+### 2. Scalability

+Scalability in cloud computing allows organizations to **increase** or **decrease** necessary resources based on demand.

+* **Example:** You might need one (1) Linux server in the cloud to perform certain tasks.
+As you increase the workload on the server, you will eventually notice that each task is taking longer to complete.
+* **Role of Scalability:** By increasing this server's virtual number of processes (vCPUs) and memory (RAM) (i.e., **"Scaling Up"** the server), more tasks can be run at the same time, and it will be ensured that each process receives adequate computing resources.

+---

+## 🔒 Security: A Shared Concern

+In a cloud computing environment, the **customer is responsible** for the security of the resources that they place in the cloud service provider's data center.

+* **Example:** If you "spin up" a new virtual server that is running Windows Server 2022 or a Linux-based server, **you are responsible** for securing your virtual machine on the cloud.
+* **Risk:** Therefore, if you do not apply device hardening techniques and best practices to that virtual server, there is a **very high risk** that a threat actor (such as a hacker) could compromise your virtual server over the internet.

+---